Causal Spillover Effects Using Instrumental Variables: Generalizations and Extensions

 and for any (integrable) function $g(\cdot,\cdot)$,

 whenever the required conditional probabilities $p_{zz'}(X_g)$ are positive.
 Furthermore, these equalities also hold conditional on $X_g$. \end{proposition}

 This result shows identification of functions of potential outcomes and covariates for compliers and for units with compliant peers.
 In particular, note that setting $g(y,x)=y$ recovers the result from Proposition \ref{prop:lapo_osnc}, which gives identification of local direct and spillover effects, both unconditionally or conditional on $X_g$.
 On the other hand, setting $g(y,x)=x$ shows that it is possible to identify the average characteristics of compliers and units with compliant peers.
-Hence, even if compliance type is unobservable, it is possible to characterize the distribution of observable characteristics for these subgroups \citep[also a point made in the no-spillovers case by][]{Abadie_2003_JoE,Angrist-Pischke_2009}.
+Hence, even if compliance type is unobservable, it is possible to characterize the distribution of observable characteristics for these subgroups.
+Estimation in this case can be based on reweighting methods after estimating the propensity score, as in \citet{Abadie_2003_JoE}.